-When your property is compromised, it is good to have insurance protection.
-It is also good to have a reputable company like ABC Roofing & Siding by your side.
+When your property is compromised, it’s good to have insurance protection.
+It is also good to have an experienced company like ABC Roofing & Siding by your side.

-As a full service remodeling and restoration company, we deal directly with the insurance company.
-We work on your behalf to ensure proper coverage of the damage.
-Then, we complete the repairs to the highest of quality standards.
+As a full service remodeling and restoration company, we deal directly with insurance companies on behalf of our customers.
+We ensure proper coverage of the damage, then we complete the repairs to the highest of quality standards.

 How do I Know if There's Damage?

-If you’re not sure about damage to your property, contact ABC Roofing & Siding.
-You’re welcome to take advantage of our Free No Obligation Inspection offer.
+If you’re not sure about damage to your property, contact ABC Roofing & Siding for a Free No Obligation Inspection.

-We’ll send out one of our experienced professionals to perform a review.
+We’ll send out one of our experienced professionals to review your property.
 This includes roofing, siding, gutters and other exterior components.

-If there’s little to no damage – then that is good news and there’s no need to worry.
+If we find little to no damage – then that’s good news and there’s no need to worry.

-But what if there is legitimate damage and materials are compromised?
-Well – the next logical step would be to let your insurance company know about it.
+But if there is legitimate damage and materials are compromised, then we will recommend filing a claim and letting your insurance company know about it.

 There is Damage - What's the Next Step?

-Most causes of damage to a building’s exterior are from severe weather incidents.
+Most causes of damage to a building’s exterior come from severe weather incidents.
 These include windstorms, hail impacts, heavy snow and ice build-up, lightning and fire.
-As such, these perils are considered an “Act of God”.
+As such, these perils are considered to be an “Act of God”.

 When damage is caused by severe weather, your insurance policy is there to protect the value of your property.

-Having a professional inspection performed, will determine if there is enough damage to justify a claim.
-Consequently, if there is damage, then we will recommend opening a claim.
-As needed, one of our experienced representatives can help you get started.
+A professionally performed inspection can determine if there’s enough damage to justify a claim.
+Consequently, if there is damage – then we will recommend opening a claim.
+Upon request, one of our expert representatives can help you get started.

 How Do I Open an Insurance Claim?